1cedsoda/stringify-safe/README.md

-# stringification-debugger
+# stringify-save
-Discover why you can't JSON.stringify(your_object) and remove the causes.
+Discover why you can't JSON.stringify(your_object) and automaticly remove the causes.